 When it gets really cold, you can pull the hood over the top of your head and raise the face mask portion to cover your face.
 This amplifies the warmth yet again.
 I admit, when I first saw the Odlo system, I thought it was kind of gimmicky, but after using it myself, it’s no gimmick when it’s cold — it’s awesome.

 The question you might be having is this: Why is the built-in face-mask balaclava hoodie thing better than a separate balaclava?

 Answer: The built-in system always retains the correct orientation.
 Sometimes a balaclava will spin around on your neck and it’s a pain in the butt to get it adjusted while wearing gloves or mittens.
 Plus, if you try to adjust one while you’re on a chair lift, it can be a hassle not to smack the guy next to you with your elbows . . . while not dropping your helmet, gloves or ski poles in the whole process.

 Also, the hoodie is thin enough and snug enough to fit under your ski or snowboard helmet.

-All-in-all, the only thing wrong the Odlo Natural + Kinship Warm Base Layer Top with Face Mask is the too-long name.
+All-in-all, the only thing wrong the Odlo Natural + Kinship Warm Baselayer with Facemask is the too-long name.
 Seriously, it could be called Odlo HoodieMask Merino Base Layer.
 Boom!
-I just cut the number of words in half and got rid of the + symbol.
-But hey, you care about the product and that’s most important: The Odlo Natural + Kinship Warm Base Layer Top with Face Mask is a high-quality merino wool base layer that fits well and has a kickass built-in face mask.
+I just slashed the number of words and got rid of the + symbol.
+But hey, you care about the product and that’s most important: The Odlo Natural + Kinship Warm Baselayer with Facemask is a high-quality merino wool base layer that fits well and has a kickass built-in face mask hoodie.
 Highly recommended.